 • improve UWSCG operational efficiency by reducing NRW from the declared 75% to the targeted 45% level;

-• adopt energy efficient technologies in the water production process, with potential savings up to 35% of the electricity currently consumed.
+• adopt energy-efficient technologies in the water production process, with potential savings of up to 35% of the electricity currently consumed.

 Similar recommendations were put forward by other development partners such as the World Bank, the KFW, and the EIB who invest widely in our country’s water supply sector.

 The analyses conducted at the Ministry of Regional Development and Infrastructure of Georgia revealed that the proposed policy implementation would reduce the demand for power between 109 and 219 million kWh of electricity annually (see figure 4.).
 Comparing the first two scenarios, it emerges that the company can save more from NRW reduction than from energy efficiency improvement.
 Combining the two policies would result in savings amounting to 219 million kWh of electricity.

 Figure 4.
 Proposed policy impact on electricity consumption, million kWh, Source: MRDI 2019